 What costs are volunteers responsible for?

 To allow our resources to go towards supplies for our campaigns, we ask that volunteers pay for their own flights.
 Whenever possible, Animal Balance will try to source donate or low-cost accommodation in the places we visit.
-We will help arrange airport pick-ups for them you arrive to help you get where you need to be.
+We will help arrange airport pick-ups for when you arrive to help you get where you need to be.
 We will also provide you with detailed instructions to help prepare for your travels.
 When we travel to islands to which we are unable to ship our supplies, we do ask that volunteers help us carry in necessary supplies.
 We also have a small packing list of items that we request our volunteers have, to help ensure the smooth running of the campaign.

 May I bring a partner on campaign?